TrustMateSA/MagentoPlugin/README.md

 # Upgrading

+## To version 2.1.0

+* Due to bug in some older versions, if your products are identified in TrustMate using database identifier instead of SKU - please use new configuration option to keep this behaviour.
+Without it you may notice that new orders create brand new products on TrustMate side ignoring all existing ones.

 ## To version 1.2.0

 * If you were using agreements from module please turn it off after upgrade.
 Use own agreement if necessary.

 #### Change log

+##### 2.1.0 (2022-11-08)
+- Added support for GTIN/EAN/MPN synchronization for Google integration
+- Customer surnames are no longer passed to review invitations
+- Order identifier are saved along with reviews
+- Product identifier can be changed (required for backward compatibility is some rare cases)
+- Fixed translation synchronization for multiple stores in same language

+##### 2.0.0 (2022-07-25)
+- Switched to GitHub releases
+- Functionally the same as 1.2.0

 ##### 1.2.0 (2022-04-20)
 - Reviews can now being updated if changed in TrustMate